araobp/unity-sabae/README.md

 ```

-## Signalling server for Unity Render Streaming

-I use this signalling server for this project: https://github.com/araobp/signalling-server

 ## 3D model of Sabae city in Japan (distributed under CC-BY license)

 Its 3D model is provided in SketchUp format (skp) on the following web site (Japanese): https://www.city.sabae.fukui.jp/about_city/opendata/data_list/3d-shotengai.html